lesleyrs/Client3/README.md

 Works on real hardware but requires at least model 2000, and only lowmem fits into memory.

 ```
+TODO: try to get libcrypto from openssl on psp
 TODO: where do psp stdout/stderr go if not debug printing on screen and without sdl2?
 TODO: Model 1000 has the same CPU just less memory, might be worth trying to make it work in kernel mode for 28MB BUT is it safe to do so?
 TODO: Could enable audio in lowmem for 2000+ models if there's enough memory remaining?